James Morphew “II”

 G-G-G grandchildren (aa), (bb), (cc)

 Joseph and Avis Morphew lived in Indiana and Joseph may have been a Franklin County, Indiana soldier in the War of 1812-1814.
-See Chapter 4a for details on this next generation.
+See his own chapter for details on this next generation.

 Nathan and Margaret Caldwell do not appear on the Preble County yearly county tax records.
 Arlie Morphew recorded that Nathan began building his bridal cabin in Fayette County, Indiana in 1811, but was interrupted by Indians who chased him all the way to the county line.
 He later returned.